steve8x8/wigtoad/README.txt

     6 = Garmin nüvi 500 (?)
   but all cartridges are identical (except PPC)

 - Garmin Oregon can handle max.
-25 cartridges?
+25 cartridges? chokes on long filenames?